Associahedra, Multiplihedra and units in $A_{\infty}$ form: Introduction

-On the other hand from the beginning, two apparently distinct definitions of an `$A_{m}$ form' for a space are given to exist: the original definition described in \cite{Stasheff:higher-associativity} requires an existence of {\em strict-unit} which is used to construct a projective or a classifying space, while the second definition described in Stasheff \cite{Stasheff:higher-associativity3} was claimed to be equivalent in \cite{Stasheff:higher-associativity} and used extensively in \cite{Stasheff:higher-associativity3} which requires just a {\em hopf-unit} (a strict unit as an h-space) or even an {\em h-unit} (a homotopy unit as an h-space) a slightly weaker condition.
-To follow the arguments in \cite{Stasheff:higher-associativity} on the equivalence of two definitions, we must use Lemma 7 in \cite{Stasheff:higher-associativity} recursively.
-However, at the stage to obtain a new $3$-form, the proof must use Lemma 7 which is depending on retractile arguments due to James \cite{James:h-spaces}, and thus, the relative homotopy types of old and new $3$-forms are possibly different (see \cite{James:h-spaces}, \cite{Stasheff:higher-associativity} or Zabrodsky \cite{Zabrodsky:hopf-space}).
-That means, at least, we can not guarantee that there exist higher forms for new $3$-form.
-In particular, it is shown in Iwase and Mimura \cite{IM:higher-h-ass} that some $A_{\infty}$ space has exotic $n$-form which does not admit $n{+}1$-form for any $n \geq 2$.
-Alternatively, if one tries to adopt the approach, we actually discussed here, one should encounter problems to show a version of Proposition 24 of \cite{Stasheff:higher-associativity} which gives an crucial step to show Theorem 5 of \cite{Stasheff:higher-associativity}.
-In fact, Proposition 24 of \cite{Stasheff:higher-associativity} may not hold without a {\em strict unit}.
-These problems puzzled the author for many years after \cite{Iwase:masterthesis}.
+To follow the arguments in \cite{MR0158400} on the equivalence of two definitions, we must recursively use retractile arguments introduced in James \cite{MR133132}.
+However, that argument does not give an explicit construction but only an existence.
+Hence, if we obtain new $3$-form (a path giving homotopy associativity) with strict unit using retractile arguments, the homotopy classes of old and new $3$-forms (two paths giving homotopy associativity) are possibly different (see \cite{MR133132}, \cite{MR0158400} or Zabrodsky \cite{MR440542}), and so we don't know whether there is an $A_{m}$-form extending the new $3$-form or not.
+That means, we can not proceed to obtain higher forms for the new $3$-form.
+In particular, it is shown in \cite{MR1000378} that some $A_{\infty}$-space has exotic $n$-form which does not admit $n{+}1$-form for any $n \!\geq\!
+2$.
+Alternatively, if one adopts another approach using $A_{m}$-structure as in the present paper, one should encounter problems to provide an $A_{m}$-structure from the given $A_{m}$-form without {\em strict-unit}, which puzzled the author for many years.

-In this paper, we work in $\TOP$ the category of spaces and continuous maps, unless otherwise stated.
-Let us remark that the exponential law does not always hold in $\TOP$.
-We follow the definitions and notations mostly in Mimura \cite{Mimura:hopf-spaces} or \cite{IM:higher-h-ass}.
-So we say that a space $X$ admits an {\em $A_{m}$ structure}, if there is a sequence $\{q^{X}_{n},n{\leq}m\}$ of maps of pairs $q^{X}_{n} : (D^{n},E^{n}) \to (P^{n},P^{n-1})$ such that $p^{X}_{n}=q^{X}_{n}\vert_{E^{n}} : E^{n} \to P^{n-1}$ is a quasi-fibration and $E^{n}$ is contractible in $D^{n}$.
-A set of higher multiplications are called $A_{m}$ form if it satisfies boundary and unit conditions.
+An algebraic loop was introduced in \cite{MR133132} as a set endowed with a product that has a strict unit and both right and left inverses.
+We say a space $X$ is loop-like, if it is an h-space with both right and left translations are homotopy-equivalences.
+So a connected CW complex h-space $X$ with {\em h-unit} is a loop-like h-space with {\em h-unit}, if $\pi_{0}(X)$ is an algebraic loop with the multiplication inherited by the product in $X$.
+In addition, ``{\em loop-like}'' is equivalent to ``{\em group-like}'' for $A_{m}$-space with $m \ge 3$, as is claimed in \cite{MR0270372}.
+But we are working also in the case when $m = 2$, we prefer to use ``{\em loop-like}'' rather than to use ``{\em group-like}'' which restrict ourself into the case when $m \ge 3$.